TheUnstoppable1990/HDC/HDC/README.md

 <details open>
 	<summary><h3>Dino Pun Cards</h3></summary>

+	Paleontologist: Unlocks the Paleontologist Class and gives buffs based on the total number of dinosaur cards a player has.

-	Dig Site: Grabs a Random Dinosaur card to give to the player
+	Dig Site: Grabs a Random Dinosaur card to give to the player at a cost

 	Ankylosaurus: Does Thorns damage, lots of knockback

+	Compsognathus: Lots of player seeking bullets in a tiny package

 	Parasaurolophus: Increases stats a crazy amount when near an enemy

 	Pachycephalosaurus: Reduces block cooldown, adds health, and gives you a BIG headbutt on block

-	Brontosaurus: Adds a metric crap ton of health, regeneration and decay, but makes you extremely slow and offensively incapable
+	Brontosaurus: Adds a ton of health and decay and an offensive stomp ability but makes it hard to move

 	Stegosaurus: Adds additional blocks and damage reducing plates, each plate reduces damage by 50% its like doubling your health